Our Tours6 Day Northern Delights Adventure Tour

 Enjoy a little free time for shopping in the charming town of Westport.
 Saying farewell to the West of Ireland is never easy.
 We’ll make a stop at the Museum of Country Life to see exhibitions representing traditional ways of life in rural Ireland since 1850.

-Our last brewery stop is at Black Donkey brewing where Richard tells us his tale of returning from the US with brewing ideas and how they reached fruition.
-He is a wonderful storyteller which complements tastings of his farmhouse beers very nicely.
-Lunch in the nearby Roscommon town before returning to Dublin for drop-offs and hugs in the city centre.
+Our last brewery stop is at Black Donkey brewing where Richard tells us his tales of returning from the US with brewing ideas and how they reached fruition.
+He is a wonderful storyteller which compliments tastings of his farmhouse saison beers very nicely.

 Black Donkey Brewing